TSUKIMI-SHIN/TSUKIMI-SHIN/README.md

 Check out my lovemail: https://github.com/TSUKIMI-SHIN/Puppet-Of-Fate

 Hello!
 You may know me as Snicket or any kin names (check out the rentry for it!)
-This BYI isn't too important since most people are nice and respectful. ^_^
+This BYI isn't too important, it's just letting you know about the worst of me.

 You may have have heard of me through friends or ex-friends alike!
 I'm considered an experience that's hard to let go, but I don't recommend getting attatched to me.

 I watermark my ponies by making their necks invisible!
 I permahide + block other people who use it for my comfort.
 I need to be able to set myself apart!
 (Not counting characters that already use it such as Ena!)